 We prioritize requests related to an exigent or emergency situation (e.g., an active crime scene, missing child, endangered adult, or imminent threat of physical harm, etc.).
 Emergency disclosure requests may be submitted to firstname.lastname@example.org and email@example.com.
 Please include “EMERGENCY” in the subject line and explain in the email the nature of the emergency, the information sought, and how the disclosure of the information on an emergency basis will avert the threatened harm.
 Emails from non-law enforcement will not be reviewed or responded to.
 Accordingly, please submit requests only from official, government-issued email addresses.

 Stolen Devices.
-The owner of a stolen device should report the theft to email@example.com.
-The owner of the device should include the following information in the email: A copy of the police report, the device’s MAC ID, shipping address, phone number and proof of purchase.
-This email must be received within 15 days of the theft.
+The owner of a stolen device should report the theft to Ring.
+This report must be received within 15 days of the theft.
 The theft team typically responds within two business days.

 Testimony.
 Ring does not provide expert testimony.
 Additionally, Ring’s records are self-authenticating and should not require the testimony of a records custodian.
 If required and requested, Ring may be able to provide a special form of certification for the records produced or a time/date stamp for videos.
 Please contact firstname.lastname@example.org for more information.

 Reimbursement.
 Ring may seek reimbursement for costs associated with responding to law enforcement requests for information, particularly if the costs incurred are the result of responding to burdensome or unique requests.

 Finding the Device MAC ID